george-hawkins/basic-gfm-jekyll/redcarpet-extensions.md

 GitHub uses the [Redcarpet](https://github.com/vmg/redcarpet/) renderer for `.md` content.

-Jekyll supports various markdown renderers and each has their own configuration settings.
+Jekyll supports various Markdown renderers and each has their own configuration settings.
 These settings are somewhat confusingly called "extensions".

 The extensions for Redcarpet are documented in the "[simple to use](https://github.com/vmg/redcarpet#and-its-like-really-simple-to-use)" section of the main Redcarpet README.